 I’ve always been fascinated with plant teachers.
 When I was younger, 13-14, I had this strange draw to the Fly Agaric (Amanita Muscaria) mushroom.
 Something told me that they would play a large role in my life.
 As I developed through the years and began experimenting more with ethnobotanicals, this feeling only grew stronger.
-As I was building the CBD business, I was also going through a grueling benzodiazepine withdrawal.
-In 2019 I found some Amanita Muscaria var.
+As I was building a CBD business in 2019, I was also going through a grueling benzodiazepine withdrawal.
+In 2020 I found some Amanita Muscaria var.
 Guessowii growing at my parents’ house.
 There was an extremely strong allure, and I decided to pick them and begin researching.
 That’s when I found Amanita Dreamer.
 Nothing has been the same since then.
 Amanita Muscaria changed my life, and I will forever be grateful to the mushroom and Amanita Dreamer for supplying me with the necessary information to further this curiosity.

 I offer other ethnobotanical plants that have been of keen interest to me, and I hope to always be expanding my product line to offer you the most intriguing and beneficial ethnobotanicals Gaia has to offer.

 I hope to share with you a little MN Nice, and to help you in your journey of reconnection and self-discovery.